-Our very first project as a nonprofit was installing solar hot water heaters in a Chatham County school, and ever since then we have been collaborating with the school system to teach kids about sustainability and nutrition.
-Through innovative and creative programs like our Chef Challenge and Cafeteria Man, we’ve educated the administration and community about the importance of nutrition, local food, and thinking outside the box.
-We are currently working on major systems change, with a local food council, and collaborating with other organizations to make changes in this very large bureaucracy.
+Our very first project as a nonprofit was installing solar hot water heaters in a Chatham County school.
+Through innovative and creative programs like our Chef Challenge and Cafeteria Man, we educated the school administration and community about the importance of nutrition and local food.

 For two years, we ran a Kid’s Sustainability Summer Camp, teaching kids where their food and energy comes from, getting them out in nature, and teaching them DIY sustainability skills.
 We incorporate kids into lots of our events, like our special kids’ area at PepperFest, with the cardboard play zone, face painting and giant bubbles.

 Currently, we run a summer camp called Bikes and Barnyards.
 We partner with Triangle Bikeworks and Sparkroot Farm to bring farming, nature, biking and repair/safety to our region’s children.